Burgundy auctions casks of wine for good causes

 The Hospices de Beaune was founded as a hospital for the poor and needy in the 15th century as France was emerging from the 100 year's War with England.

-Although the medieval building with its multi-coloured roof tiles still stands.
+Although the medieval building with its multi-colored roof tiles still stands.
 There is now a modern hospital in Beaune.

 The original hospital was financed by charitable contributions from wealthy Burgundians and over the centuries landowners have transferred vineyards to the hospital as a source of revenue.